UroLift for BPH: Pros, Cons, and What to Expect (vs. TURP)

 Yes!
 Some men pair UroLift with:

-But if you have severe BPH, TURP or other surgeries may be more effective.
+However, if you have severe BPH, a very large prostate, or significant obstruction, TURP or another urologist-recommended procedure may be more appropriate.

 Next Step: Compare all options in our Comprehensive BPH Treatment Guide.